 Coated papers are papers that are coated with glossy, semi-gloss, or matte finishes.
-All Blurb photo book and both magazine papers are coated, except our Proline Uncoated photo book paper.
+All Blurb photo book and both magazine papers are coated, except our Mohawk Superfine Eggshell photo book paper (formerly called Proline Uncoated).
 A paper does not have to be “glossy” to be considered coated.

 Coated paper has an agent added to its surface in order to improve brightness, smoothness, or other printing properties.
 Once coating is applied to the paper, rollers help to “polish” the paper.
 It fills in the tiny pits and spaces between the fibers, giving it a smooth, flat surface.